-There is no one-size-fits-all plan, but I’ll share our strategies and rationale which should provide you with a good framework of how to best design a drawdown plan of your own.
+There is no one-size-fits-all plan, but I’ll share our strategies and rationale, which should provide you with a good framework for designing a drawdown plan of your own.

 To best formulate a plan, you must first know what you’re starting with.
-It can be tough to track multiple accounts, so I use Personal Capital to log into all of my accounts at once and update this spreadsheet in a matter of a couple minutes.
+It can be tough to track multiple accounts, so I use Empower to log into all of my accounts at once and update this spreadsheet in a matter of a couple of minutes.

 This represents all of the money we plan to use in retirement.
 I’d like to point out a few tidbits before we start pretending to spend these dollars.

 First, my average expense ratio is ludicrously low.
-With the recent drops in expense ratios for most of my Vanguard Funds, the weighted average expense ratio in my portfolio is 0.073%.
+With extremely low expense ratios for the Vanguard Funds I own, my portfolio’s weighted average expense ratio is 0.073%.
 That’s a cost of $730 per year per million dollars invested.

-Second, my portfolio is set up very well for early retirement, with a majority of the dollars in a taxable account.
-Most of my tax-advantaged money is in Roth contributions and a mega conversion made more than five years ago.
+Second, my portfolio is set up very well for early retirement, with most of the dollars in a taxable account.
+Most of my tax-advantaged money is in Roth contributions and a mega Roth conversion I made more than five years ago.
 With better than 80% of my money available today without penalty, this exercise becomes pretty easy.